The University Approved Absence Office and Dean of Students office DO NOT issue University Approved Absences for final exams.

 What do I do if my University Approved Absence request is denied?

 Due to the strict criteria outlined in the policy, there is no appeal process for denied UAAs.
+If the UAAO denies your request, your remaining option is to ask your instructor to accommodate your absence.